FOR IMMEDIATE RELEASE

 mmullins@tionol.org

-27 Years of the best traditional Irish music in St. Louis.
+April 23-26 - The best of traditional Irish music will be in St. Louis.

-ST. LOUIS, March 5—April 10-13 will see a gathering of some of the world’s best traditional Irish musicians for the Saint Louis Tionól.
-For 27 years this event has brought musicians, singers, and dancers from all over North America and Ireland to take part in a 4 day celebration that includes a ceili( dance), workshops in music, songs and ballad, as welll as two concerts, at the Focal Point in Maplewood and the Sheldon Concert Hall.
+ST. LOUIS, March 1—Since 1998, St. Louis has hosted an annual gathering of some of the world’s best traditional Irish musicians for the Saint Louis Tionól.
+In our 29th year, this event has brought musicians, singers, and dancers from all over North America and Ireland to take part in a 4 day celebration that includes a ceili( dance), workshops in music, songs and ballad, as well as two concerts, at the Focal Point in Maplewood on Friday, 4/24, and the Sheldon Concert Hall on Saturday, 4/25.

-For more than a quarter century, St. Louis has boasted one of the largest such gatherings in the United States and the only one in the Midwest.
+For almost 30 years Saint Louis has boasted one of the largest such gatherings in the United States and the only one in the Midwest.

 “When it comes to Irish music events in North America, St Louis is definitely not flyover country,” said Andrew O’Brien, a Dublin-born fiddler and attorney who now lives in St. Louis.
 “It is an action-packed weekend of concerts, classes and sessions—informal Irish music jams—where the finest exponents of the art form are brought to St. Louis to play, teach and share.
 For one great weekend every year, St. Louis becomes a premium Irish culture hub and a place to be.”

-Liz Knowles, an internationally recognized traditional Irish fiddle player and member of several bands, described it as an “in-between: a meeting place where people and music collide, bringing their collective knowledge and love of the instrument and their experience”.
+Liz Knowles, an internationally recognized traditional Irish fiddle player described it as an “in-between: a meeting place where people and music collide, bringing their collective knowledge and love of the instrument and their experience”.
 She went on to describe a weekend of concerts, workshops and sessions as all being part of a shared and interactive experience that makes the music come alive.

 The St. Louis Tionól was born out of a meeting between Judy Stein, of the Focal Point, and musicians Michael “Piper” Cooney and Mike Mullins in 1997.
 The first year was a rousing success and the weekend has grown as people have become interested in their roots and had their hearts and minds captured by productions such as Riverdance.